hzget/rust-apps/threadpool/Readme.md

 * fixed numbler of threads reside in memory
 * all threads are running concurrently and independently
-* tasks are running asynchronously, i.e., users do not need to wait for it to complete and do other jobs.
+* tasks are running asynchronously, i.e., users do not need to wait for it to complete before doing other jobs.

 ***Mechnism:***

-1. The user creates a pool of threads via `ThreadPool::new(size)` and these threads reside in memory waiting for running tasks.
+1. The user creates a `pool` of threads via `ThreadPool::new(size)` and these threads reside in memory waiting for running tasks.

-2. Each time the user wants to run a task, just throw it to the pool for running via `ThreadPool::execute(task)`, and return to other jobs.
+2. Each time the user wants to run a task, just throw it to the pool via `pool.execute(task)`, and return to other jobs.

+3. The `pool` will take an idle thread to run the task.
-3. Current underlying implementation:
+Current underlying implementation:
 This `execute()` method just sends the task to a FIFO queue, any idle thread will pick up a task from queue and run it.
 When the task is finished, the thread will return to the queue